FutuneAI/ai-visibility-framework/components/structured-data.md

 }
 ```

-Clear authorship attribution matters for training data: models that can attribute content to a specific organization can update their representation of that organization's expertise and positioning when training on that content.
+Clear authorship attribution matters for training data: when training data clearly associates content with a specific organization, it can contribute to how that organization's expertise and positioning are reflected in model outputs.

 ---